99 GAL Friends of Yamhill County

 Lunar New Year Celebration

-This grant helped to fund popular, highly enjoyable performances (lion dancers and Koto musicians from Portland and martial arts practitioners from Clackamas) at the Association’s third annual Lunar New Year Celebration.
-This very well-attended event was intended to enrich, educate, and entertain the greater community as well as to build tolerance and inclusion by promoting Asian-American culture and sharing Asian traditions (see ahayc.org).
+Our grant helped to fund popular, highly enjoyable performances (lion dancers and Koto musicians from Portland and martial arts practitioners from Clackamas) at the Association’s third annual Lunar New Year Celebration.
+This very well-attended event was intended to enrich, educate, and entertain the greater community as well as to build tolerance and inclusion by promoting Asian-American culture and sharing Asian traditions.

 Chehalem Cultural Center, Newberg